olublessed/quickstart-linux-bastion-docs/linux-bastion-hosts-on-the-aws-cloud.md

 instances, called Auto Scaling groups.
 When you deploy the Quick Start, you can specify the desired number of instances in each Auto Scaling group, and Auto Scaling ensures that your group has this number of instances at all times.
+* [Elastic IP address](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) - An Elastic IP address is a static IPv4
+address designed for dynamic cloud computing.
+An Elastic IP address is associated with your AWS account.
+With an Elastic IP address, you can mask the failure of an instance or software by rapidly remapping the address to another instance in your account.
+* [Elastic Load Balancing](https://aws.amazon.com/elasticloadbalancing/) - Elastic Load Balancing automatically distributes incoming application traffic across multiple Amazon EC2 instances.
+It enables you to achieve fault tolerance in your applications, seamlessly providing the required amount of load balancing capacity needed to route application traffic.
 * [Amazon CloudWatch Logs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/) - You can use Amazon CloudWatch Logs to monitor, store, and access your log files from EC2 instances, AWS CloudTrail, and other sources.
 You can retrieve the log data from CloudWatch Logs, and monitor your EC2 instances in real